 • Practical Adobe Photoshop Basics by Khara Plicanic

 Coursera is a leading online platform provider for MOOCs, or massive open online courses.
 Many of the MOOCs offered on the site are provided by accredited universities and colleges.
 The photography specialization is available from Michigan State University.
 This is a seven-month program with flexible deadlines and scheduling to meet your needs.
-Upon completion of the program and the hands-on projects, you earn a certificate in photography which is great for your resume and employment options.
-As a freelancer, certifications help bolster your marketability and credibility with clients.
+Upon completion of the program and the hands-on projects, you earn a certificate in photography, which is excellent for your resume and employment options.
+As a freelance photographer, certifications help bolster your marketability and credibility with clients.

 The following five courses are included in the Photography Basics and Beyond specialization.

 • Principles of Photo Composition and Digital Image Post-Production